fastlane/fastlane/fastlane/lib/fastlane/actions/docs/deliver.md

 ## Default values

-Deliver has a special `default` language code which allows you to provide values that are not localised, and which will be used as defaults when you don’t provide a specific localised value.
+Deliver has a special `default` language code which allows you to provide values that are not localized, and which will be used as defaults when you don’t provide a specific localized value.

 In order to use `default`, you will need to tell _deliver_ which languages your app uses.
 You can do this in either of two ways:
 1. Create the folders named with the language in the metadata folder (i.e. fastlane/metadata/en-US or fastlane/metadata/de-DE)
 2. Add the following to your `Deliverfile` `languages(['en-US','de-DE'])`

 You can use this either in json within your `Deliverfile` and/or as folders in your metadata folder. _deliver_ will take the union of both language sets from the `Deliverfile` and from the metadata folder and create on single set of languages which will be enabled.

-Imagine that you have localised data for the following language codes:  ```en-US, de-DE, el, it```
+Imagine that you have localized data for the following language codes:  ```en-US, de-DE, el, it```

 You can set the following in your `Deliverfile`